lisp-mirror/clcon/doc/FAQ.md

 - Qt license is non-permissive - either *GPL or commercial
 - Qt is for modified C++, which not always the best fit for use with CL.
 It has different OOP and different memory management.

-Why do you use client-server and not ltk
+Why do you use client-server and not wrappers around tk (e.g. ltk)
 =====================================
 First of all, ltk license is not good for me.
 I avoid *GPL because I suspect that image containing LLGPL libraries is licensed under LLGPL and it means that I have to open all my sources if I deliver my application with LLGPL library.
 Even if it was permissive, it offers a very limited set of widgets.
 It generates small pieces of tcl code on the fly - this is not the efficient way to use tcl, because tcl has some optimizer.
 Re-optimizing snippets of tcl code at each keystroke is inefficient.
 Also it would require much more network exchange between server and client.
 If some problem arises on the side of tk, I have to learn tk.
 Then I find a workaround for the problem, it is a piece of tcl code, not a piece of code written in ltk.
 So I have to translate the code to lisp to obtain this workaround.